 What is an exposure prone procedure (EPP)?

-EPP are invasive procedures during which transmission of blood borne viral infection such as HBV, HCV or HIV are most likely to occur and includes the following:
+EPPs are invasive procedures during which transmission of blood borne viral infection such as HBV, HCV or HIV are most likely to occur.
+Examples of EPPs include the following (note: this is not an extensive list):

 a) digital palpation of a needle tip in a body cavity, a hollow space within the body or one of its organs, or the simultaneous presence of the health care workers (HCW) fingers and a needle or other sharp instrument or object in a blind or highly confined anatomic site, e.g., during major abdominal, cardiothoracic, vaginal, and/or orthopedic operations, or